RussTedrake/manipulation-data/README.md

 # manipulation-data
 Media and data files associated with the manipulation textbook (in the manipulation repo)

+Note: with two-factor authentication, I need to use the token instead of the password to push to https from the command line.

 ## matplotlib animations

 I've been adding a little javascript